OCA/partner-contact/partner_contact_nationality/README.rst

 Partner Nationality
 ===================

-This module was written to extend the contact management functionality.
+This module extends the contact management functionality.
 It allows recording of a partner's nationality.

 Installation
 ============